-Manhattan's amazing grid system makes navigating the city a breeze for locals and tourists alike—except when you find yourself on a part of the island where the numbers suddenly vanish (these pockets are more common than you think).
+Manhattan's amazing grid system makes navigating the city a breeze for locals and tourists alike—except when you find yourself on a part of the island where the numbers suddenly vanish.

-Malcolm X Boulevard = Lenox Avenue (formerly Sixth Avenue)
+Malcolm X Boulevard = Lenox Avenue = Sixth Avenue

-Above Central Park, don't even think about calling this major thoroughfare Sixth Avenue (although that's exactly what it once was).
+Above Central Park don't even think about calling this major thoroughfare Sixth Avenue (although that's exactly what it once was).
 In 1887 it was renamed Lenox Avenue after philanthropist James Lenox, and the name has stuck.
-One hundred years later, it was co-named Malcolm X in honor of the civil rights leader (who was assassinated not too far away in Washington Heights).
-If you need a mnemonic to help you recall its position on the grid, just remember that Malcolm X and Lenox both have x's in them—just like the number six.
+One hundred years later, it was co-named Malcolm X Boulevard in honor of the civil rights leader who was assassinated not too far away in Washington Heights.
+If you need a mnemonic to help you recall its position on the grid, just remember that Malcolm X and Lenox both have Xs in them—just like the number six.
 Got it?

-This wide artery was given the name Adam Clayton Powell Jr Boulevard in 1974 in recognition of the Harlem pastor, civil rights leader and congressman (he was the first African American to represent Harlem).
+This wide artery was given the name Adam Clayton Powell Jr. Boulevard in 1974 in recognition of the Harlem pastor, civil rights leader and first African American congressman to represent Harlem.
 But don't be surprised to hear longtime Harlemites call this avenue by its original name.
-Here's William Hamer, director of senior services with the Abyssinian Development Corporation, in an article about the boulevard's safety.
-“A lot of people remember what Seventh Ave used to look like," he says.
+Here's William Hamer, director of senior services with the Abyssinian Development Corporation, in an article discussing the boulevard.
+“A lot of people remember what Seventh Avenue used to look like," he says.
 "It was a place where you strolled down the avenue after church.”

 Frederick Douglass Boulevard = Eighth Avenue

-In 1977, the section of Eighth Avenue that runs from Central Park North to right past 155th Street was renamed Frederick Douglass Boulevard after the famous abolitionist and writer who died in 1895.
-There's even an inspirational statue dedicated to him at its start.
-Interestingly, although the name has been around for forty years, many Africans in the community still say Eighth Avenue: "[Ninetly] percent of them don’t know the real name,” says Senegalese immigrant Mandoye Ndiaye, who works in South Harlem.
+In 1977, the section of Eighth Avenue that runs from Central Park North to right past 155th Street was renamed Frederick Douglass Boulevard after the famous 19th century abolitionist and writer.
+There's even an inspirational statue dedicated to him at its start on 110th Street.
+Interestingly, although the name has been around for forty years, many African immigrants in the community still say Eighth Avenue.
+According to Mandoye Ndiaye, who is originally from Senegal and works in Harlem, "[Ninety] percent of them don’t know the real name.”